 |8||Glucose Tolerance Test||8 – 12 hours fasting|

-- Blood Glucose Fasting – Any food or beverage increase blood sugar levels.
+Any food or beverage increase blood sugar levels.
 This test is especially important in diabetic individuals and also as a part of screening for regular health checkups.
-Fasting therefore gives a baseline estimate of your blood sugar levels after fasting.
+Fasting, therefore, gives a baseline estimate of your blood sugar levels after fasting.

-- Gamma Glutamyl Transferase – This is an enzyme is found in all parts of the body, more abundantly in the liver.
+This is an enzyme is found in all parts of the body, more abundantly in the liver.
 It is frequently used as a mirror for liver diseases.
-GGT is elevated after consumption of alcohol and certain drugs like NSAIDs, aspirin, phenytoin and barbiturates.
+GGT is elevated after the consumption of alcohol and certain drugs like NSAIDs, aspirin, phenytoin, and barbiturates.

-- Liver Function Test – Your liver works like a factory inside your body.
-It is essential for the formation of enzymes, hormones, fats, proteins and nutrients as well as for metabolism of all of these.
+Your liver works as a factory inside your body.
+It is essential for the formation of enzymes, hormones, fats, proteins, and nutrients as well as for the metabolism of all of these.
 Getting accurate readings is therefore essential for a liver function test.

-- Thyroid Function Test – Release and circulation of the thyroid hormones depend in a lot of dietary factors as well.
+Release and circulation of the thyroid hormones depend on a lot of dietary factors as well.
 Nutrients from your food may interfere with test results if you happen to eat something before the blood test.

-- Renal Function Test – This test is an estimate of how well your kidneys are functioning in terms of blood levels of urea and creatinine.
+This test is an estimate of how well your kidneys are functioning in terms of blood levels of urea and creatinine.
 The main role of kidneys is to excrete waste from the body via urine.
-Eating before blood test for RFT will cause breakdown of food substance and an increase of excretory substances in the blood stream.
+Eating before a blood test for RFT will cause the breakdown of food substance and an increase of excretory substances in the bloodstream.

 Some laboratories also perform serum electrolytes as a part of the renal function test.
 Eating salty food or fruits will show a temporary rise in sodium and potassium; whereas the base counts may be much different when taken after fasting.